 Do AIHW reports use sex or gender?

-Where possible, AIHW reports will define what is meant by the terms that they use.
-However, currently, most AIHW reports present results by whether people are male or female as this is what is recorded in the data collections.
-In many of these instances, male or female may refer to either sex or gender, depending on the data source.
-Most current data sources do not record sex and gender as separate concepts so it can be unclear which is the focus.
+Where possible, AIHW reports will define what is meant by the terms used.
+However, currently most AIHW reports present results by whether people are ‘male’ or ‘female’, as this is what is recorded in most data collections.
+In many of these instances, ‘male’ or ‘female’ may refer to either sex or gender.
+This is because many data sources do not record sex and gender as separate concepts, and it can be unclear which is the focus.

 For example: